Achievable logoAchievable logo

 • Decarboxylation

 • β-Keto acids readily lose CO2 upon heating, breaking the bond between the carbonyl group and the carboxylate.
-This process is facilitated by an internal cyclic transition state.
+This is facilitated by an internal cyclic transition state.

 Reactions at 2 position, substitution